 The physical changes occurring under stress are severe enough to preclude any learning.

 The terrified dog’s brain chemistry changes compared to the dog who easily takes things in stride.

-While training addresses anxiety, it is difficult to establish a workable starting point for the dog that cannot be kept “under threshold” of anxiety.
+While training addresses anxiety, it is difficult to establish a workable starting point for the dog that cannot be kept “under the threshold” of anxiety.

 Whether short-term or long-term use, anxiety medications are well-tolerated for most dogs.

-Just as it goes with humans, any long-term use should have yearly blood work performed to ensure things are normal.
+Just as it goes with humans, long-term use should have yearly blood work performed to ensure things are normal.

 Be aware, though, certain chronic health conditions such as liver disease or epilepsy can influence your choice of medications.
 Again, work with your vet.